tldr-pages/tldr/pages/common/git-show-branch.md

 # git show-branch

-> Show branches and their commits
+> Show branches and their commits.
 > More information: <https://git-scm.com/docs/git-show-branch>.

 - Show a summary of the latest commit on a branch: